lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 :::

 A comparison between the average properties of the three main helical conformations is shown in [](#tbl:helices).

+## Other tertiary motifs

+Other important tertiary motifs are those that can connect more than two strands together, or two sections of the same strand that are far apart from each other.
+For instances, in triplexes (*i.e.*  triple-stranded DNA or RNA) a third strand can bind in the major groove of a duplex through Hoogsteen base pairings, or in RNA in the minor groove by leveraging the presence of the additional hydroxyl group in the sugar.

+Hoogsteen base pairings can also lead to the formation of quadruplexes, which can occur in a variety of patterns, including intramolecular (within a single strand), intermolecular (between different strands), and hybrid types.
+A strand (or multiple strands) with a high number of consecutive guanine bases folds back on itself (or aligns with other strands) to bring the G bases into proximity.
+Four guanine bases form a planar structure known as a G-tetrad through Hoogsteen hydrogen bonding, and multiple G-tetrads stack on top of each other, stabilized by the $\pi-\pi$interactions between the aromatic rings of the guanine bases.

+Finally, as mentioned earlier, pseudoknots and coaxial stacking interactions can also seen as mechanisms the can lead to the formation of particular tertiary structures, since they can stabilise multi-strand (or multi-loop) structures.

 [^Z-DNA_pucker]: The alternating pyrimidines and purines take the C2'-endo and C3'-endo conformations, respectively.